dylan-isaac/pydanticai-api-template/MAINTENANCE.md

 3. **Docker** files (Dockerfile, Dockerfile.dev, docker-compose.yml)
 4. **VS Code** configurations (.devcontainer/devcontainer.json, .vscode/tasks.json)
 5. **Pre-commit** configuration (.pre-commit-config.yaml)

+## Environment Variables and .env Files

+The project supports loading environment variables from `.env` files placed in the project root.
+This allows developers to:

+1. Keep sensitive data like API keys out of version control
+2. Configure the application locally without modifying container settings
+3. Override default settings when needed

+The `.env` file is automatically loaded by the application at startup.
+Note that the environment status check tool directly checks the environment variables, so it may show warnings even when your app is working correctly with the .env file.

 ## Git Configuration in Dev Containers